-In search of performance, efficiency and security: ASP-One's quest for a robust storage solution
+In search of performance, efficiency and security: ASP-One's quest for a robust storage solution To launch Biz@Large,

 Unlimited bandwidth, a secure data center, massive parallel storage server architecture, 24x7x365 availability and immediate scalability -- that's what ASP-One's IT department needed before the company could launch Biz@Large, a unique application portal that hosts Web sites, software applications and professional content for small to medium-sized businesses.